nabil828/comp4537-f22/Labs/Lab 10 - Pagination/readme.md

 # Client Side Pagination
 Let us suppose that you are building a Pokémon client app that would use our Pokémon API server to get the data.

-The client app will fetch all the Pokémons and paginate the pokemons to a user.
+The client app will fetch all the Pokémons and paginate the Pokémons to a user.
 For example, you may choose to display 10 Pokémons at a time and allow the user to navigate back and forth using `next` and `prev` buttons.
 Or even better, choose a page number.

-This means that instead of displaying all 809 pokemons, you could have 81 pages with each page showing 10 records.
+This means that instead of displaying all 809 Pokémons, you could have 81 pages with each page showing 10 records.

 Here’s what the app looks like with pagination.